 Action Result 1.
 While on a call, press the HOLD key.
 Intercom dial tone 2.
-Dial the extension number to which the call is t ferred. o be trans- 3.
-Complete the transfer by replacing the handset the ON/OFF key. or pressing
+Dial the extension number to which the call is to be transferred.
+3. Complete the transfer by replacing the handset or pressing the ON/OFF key.